d2l-ai/d2l-vi/chapter_convolutional-modern/batch-norm_vn.md

 ## Exercises
 -->

-## *dịch tiêu đề phía trên*
+## Bài tập

 <!--
 1. Can we remove the fully connected affine transformation before the batch normalization or the bias parameter in convolution computation?
     * Find an equivalent transformation that applies prior to the fully connected layer.
     * Is this reformulation effective.
 Why (not)?
-1. Compare the learning rates for LeNet with and without batch normalization.
+2. Compare the learning rates for LeNet with and without batch normalization.
     * Plot the decrease in training and test error.
     * What about the region of convergence?
 How large can you make the learning rate?
-1. Do we need Batch Normalization in every layer?
+3. Do we need Batch Normalization in every layer?
 Experiment with it?
-1. Can you replace Dropout by Batch Normalization?
+4. Can you replace Dropout by Batch Normalization?
 How does the behavior change?
-1. Fix the coefficients `beta` and `gamma` (add the parameter `grad_req='null'` at the time of construction to avoid calculating the gradient), and observe and analyze the results.
+5. Fix the coefficients `beta` and `gamma` (add the parameter `grad_req='null'` at the time of construction to avoid calculating the gradient), and observe and analyze the results.
-1. Review the Gluon documentation for `BatchNorm` to see the other applications for Batch Normalization.
+6. Review the Gluon documentation for `BatchNorm` to see the other applications for Batch Normalization.
-1. Research ideas: think of other normalization transforms that you can apply?
+7. Research ideas: think of other normalization transforms that you can apply?
 Can you apply the probability integral transform?
 How about a full rank covariance estimate?
 -->

 *dịch đoạn phía trên*